MarioLuigie/HealthCare/README.md

 ## Technologies

-## Technologies

-This project is built using modern web development technologies to ensure high performance, maintainability, and scalability.
+This project is built using modern full-stack web development technologies to ensure high performance, maintainability, and scalability.
 Below is a list of the key technologies and libraries used:

 - **[Next.js](https://nextjs.org/)**: A powerful React-based framework for building server-rendered and statically generated web applications.
 Version `14.2.7` is used for optimized performance and features like dynamic routing, SSR (Server-Side Rendering), and API routes.